nasa/CARA_Analysis_Tools/DistributedMatlab/README.md

 ## Probability of Collision

 The Probability of Collision (Pc) provides a metric to assess the risk that a satellite close approach event leads to an actual collision.
 There are a number of formulations for calculating Pc provided within this directory.
+The `PcMultiStep*.m` family of tools are the recommended methods to use when calculating a Pc.
+See the `SDK_Documentation_PcMultiStepCalculations.docx` file within `ProbabilityOfCollision\Documentation` for further information.

 ## Utils